carherco/scw_example/README.md

 ## Example

 This is a basic example of a page with a text and two input fields.
-The user replace some part of the text with a custom string.
+The user can replace some custom part of the text with a custom string.

 ```html
 <h2>Example</h2>